Best Sony Cameras

 But, if you did not have any 4K-compatible devices (that would be able to show off the 4K videos you capture) you may want to stick with Full HD (which is classified as 1080p).
 This actually leads to the second feature you need to keep a sharp eye out for and that is the frame rate.
 Basically, the frame rate is the frequency at which frames will appear on display.
 The more frames per second, the smoother the video will run.
 For 1080p video, you may see the frame rate jump as high as 120 per second.

-Now that those two big chunks are out of the way, let’s talk about the plethora of design features you should look out for.
+Now that we have discussed the image and video quality, let’s talk about the plethora of design features you should look out for.
 Spoiler alert, there are quite a few and all of them can be important.
 But, let’s start with arguably the most important and that is image stabilization.
 No matter how steady your hands are, there will be shaking during videos and abnormalities in your photos without this technology.
 It will produce sharper images and neutralize any shaking.
 Next up, how about autofocus?
 Sometimes, you do not have time to wait for the camera to focus in as you need to shoot within the literal second.
 So, having a system with a 0.03-second autofocus time (for example) could be vital for timing scenarios.
 Speaking of time, why not look for a burst mode?

 This allows you to take multiple shots in succession to provide you a better chance of landing the perfect photo.
 Also, look for models that support RAW formatting.
 This type of formatting contains minimally processed data (as opposed to JPEG) and will be of better quality.
 Of course, you can also look for different types of shooting modes such as shutter speed and f-stop.